If you or someone your love is struggling with back pain, Contact Us here

-Back pain is a very common problem; one that will strike four out of five Australian at some time in their lives.
+Back pain is a very common problem -one that will strike four out of five Australian at some time in their lives.
 In fact, it’s one of the top reasons people seek medical care.
 Unfortunately, back pain isn’t always easy to diagnose or relieve.
-Low back pain in particular can become a chronic, or ongoing problem.
+Lower back pain in particular can become a chronic, or ongoing problem.

-Acupuncture and Traditional Chinese medicine (TCM) are natural painless approach in treating back pain.
-They can also be used together with traditional Western treatments to maximise your healing and recovery.
+Acupuncture and Traditional Chinese medicine (TCM) are natural approach in help relieving back pain.
+They can also be used together with traditional western treatments to maximise your healing and recovery.

 How back pain happens

-There are many possible causes for back pain, including strained muscles or ligaments, often caused by improper lifting, sudden movement or traumatic injury.
-Other can include arthritis, structural abnormalities of the spine, or when the disks between the vertebrae bulge or rupture and press on a nerve.
-Depending on the specific diagnosis, back pain is generally treated with medications, physiotherapies, chiropractic care, and in some cases, surgery.
+There are many possible causes for back pain.
+They include strained muscles or ligaments.
+These often caused by improper lifting, sudden movement or traumatic injury.
+Other can include arthritis, structural abnormalities of the spine, or when bulged/ruptured disc pressing a nerve.
+Back pain is generally treated with medications, physiotherapies, chiropractic care, and in some cases, surgery.